Domestic abuse policy passes

 A policy on responding to domestic abuse in churches has been passed overwhelmingly by Synod, following years of work by a Diocesan task force.

-The policy will be implemented immediately, but in addition, the chair of the taskforce, Canon Sandy Grant, has asked that it be passed provisionally, to allow for feedback and fine-tuning of the policy, guidelines and resources from churches and abuse victims.
+However, the chair of the taskforce, Canon Sandy Grant, has asked that it be passed provisionally, to allow for feedback on the policy, guidelines and resources from churches and abuse victims.

 “It is just such a fraught area.
 So the very first guideline notes just how difficult this area is for pastors and others who respond to domestic abuse.”
 Canon Grant told the Synod.
 “But the guidelines are fairly detailed, with some repetition, since we’ve seen that clergy and church members have often been under-educated and naive; and on the other hand, sometimes over-confident in their insight or ability.
 But abuse can be hard to distinguish from regular conflict or dysfunction; and abusers can be very manipulative.
 So extra detail and reinforcement of good practice is needed.”